MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-pre-process-data-with-stored-procedure-load-into-lakehouse.md

 ---
-title: Pre-process data with a stored procedure before loading into Lakehouse
+title: Preprocess data with a stored procedure before loading into Lakehouse
-description: This tutorial shows you how to pre-process data with a stored procedure and then load the data into a Lakehouse with a pipeline with Data Factory in Microsoft Fabric. ms.reviewer: jburchel ms.author: xupzhou
+description: This tutorial shows you how to preprocess data with a stored procedure and then load the data into a Lakehouse with a pipeline with Data Factory in Microsoft Fabric. ms.reviewer: jburchel ms.author: xupzhou
 author: pennyzhou-msft